lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 - **score**: Excerpt or a whole piece of music.
 A score is a wrapper for one or more voices.
 A score can consist of two or more scores together.
 Scores can be concatenated sequentially (one after another) or simultaneously (sounding together).
 The product of these concatenations is a new score.
 The chord-voice-score structure is defined after [bach](https://www.bachproject.net/) paradigm, to facilitate the visualization and interactions with phenotypes in Max environment.
 - **duration**: Time length from the beginning of a chord to the beginning of the next chord, into the same voice.
 - **pitch**: Each of the frecuencies in a chord.
-- **articulation**: Length of the sound.
-It can be different from the event's duration.
+- **articulation**: Length of the chord sound.
+It can be different from the chord duration.
 If articulation matchs the duration, a perfect legato among chords will be played.
 Shorter or larger values for articulation will sound as staccato or lasciare vibrare effects.
 - **intensity**: Dynamic of a chord.
 - **function type identifier**: Prefix used to name functions, to ease the function type identification.
 The use of indentifiers is not compulsory, but very convenient for readability of decoded genotypes.
 ## Function types for genotypes